-Each year more than 6 million traffic accidents occur in the United States.
-If you’ve been in an accident, you might have experienced many different feelings at the time of the accident and in the days following it.
-Some of these feelings might have included the following:
+Millions of traffic accidents occur in the United States every year.
+If you’ve been in an accident, you might have experienced many different feelings.
+These could be at the time of the accident and in the days following it.
+Some of these feelings might have included:

 In addition, you might keep going over the accident in your mind.
 You might feel like you can’t stop thinking about it.

 Most people who have been in an accident have some (or all) of these feelings.
-Sometimes, though, these feelings can be so strong that they keep you from living a normal life after the accident.
+Sometimes these feelings can be so strong that they keep you from living a normal life.

 What’s the difference between normal feelings after an accident and feelings that are too strong?